kvosbur/freecell-solitaire-solver/memory-bank/activeContext.md

 # Active Context: Current Cross-Component Work and Priorities

 ## Current Work Focus
-**Primary Task**: Interface Consistency for Core Game Components
+**Primary Task**: Solver Enhancement and Integration

-**Status**: ✅ **COMPLETED** – FreeCells, Foundations, and Tableau now follow a consistent interface pattern with standardized method signatures and error handling.
-All usages in the game engine have been updated.
+**Status**: ✅ **IN PROGRESS** – The solver has been significantly enhanced with multiple strategies and a robust testing harness.
+The current focus is on optimizing its performance and integrating it more deeply with the ecosystem.

 ## Recent Changes
 - ✅ Refactored FreeCells, Foundations, and Tableau to use consistent method signatures for `place_card`, `remove_card`, and `get_card`, with domain-specific error types.